Specimens of Tyrannosaurus: "Wankel Rex": MOR 555

 In 1988, local rancher Kathy Wankel discovered another Tyrannosaurus rex in Hell Creek sediments on an island in the Charles M. Russell National Wildlife Refuge of Montana.
 This specimen was excavated by a team from the Museum of the Rockies led by paleontologist Jack Horner, with assistance from the U.S. Army Corps of Engineers.
-The specimen, given the number MOR 555 but informally called the "Wankel rex," includes approximately 46 percent of the skeleton, including the skull, as well as what at the time was the first complete T. rex forelimb.
+The specimen, given the number MOR 555 but informally called the "Wankel rex," includes approximately 80-85 percent of the skeleton, including the skull, as well as what at the time was the first complete T. rex forelimb.
 It has an estimated length of around 11.6 m and a weight between 5.8 MT and 10.8 MT in newer figures.
 It is estimated that the "Wankel rex" was 18 years old when it died, an adult but not completely grown.
 The "Wankel rex" was also one of the first fossil dinosaur skeletons studied to see if biological molecules still existed within the fossilized bones.
 Doctoral candidate Mary Schweitzer found heme, a biological form of iron that makes up hemoglobin (the red pigment in blood).

 It was long on exhibit at the Museum of the Rockies in Bozeman, Montana.
 In June 2013, the Corps loaned the specimen to the National Museum of Natural History, Smithsonian Institution museum in Washington, D.C., for 50 years.
 (The Museum of the Rockies continues to display a cast reconstruction of the skull by Michael Holland).
 The specimen went on temporary display on National Fossil Day, 16 October 2013, and was exhibited until the museum's dinosaur hall exhibit closed for renovation in the spring of 2014.
 The skeleton, named "The Nation's T. rex" became the centerpiece of the dinosaur hall when it reopened in 2019.
-Casts of MOR 555 are on display at the National Museum of Scotland, the Australian Fossil and Mineral Museum, and the University of California Museum of Paleontology.
+Casts of MOR 555 are on display at the National Museum of Scotland, the Australian Fossil and Mineral Museum, Houston Museum of Natural Science Sugar Land, and the University of California Museum of Paleontology.
 A bronze cast of the specimen, known as "Big Mike", stands outside the Museum of the Rockies.

+In 2022, Gregory S. Paul and colleagues argued that the Wankel rex was not actually a T. rex, but rather the holotype for a new species: Tyrannosaurus regina.
+This was heavily criticized by several other leading paleontologists, including Stephen Brusatte, Thomas Carr, Thomas Holtz, David Hone, Jingmai O'Connor, and Lindsay Zanno when they were approached by various media outlets for comment.
+Their criticism was subsequently published in a technical paper.